photoprism/photoprism/README.md

 We do our best to provide a complete, stable version very soon.
 Check the [roadmap](https://github.com/photoprism/photoprism/projects/5) for open issues.
 Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).

+## Try PhotoPrism ##

+You're welcome to play with our public demo at [demo.photoprism.org](https://demo.photoprism.org).

+## Our Vision ##

+We strive to provide the most user-friendly solution for browsing, organizing and sharing your personal photo collection.

 ## Feature Requests ##